psychemedia/eurydice-resources/resources/eurydice_in_port.md

 The last of the Eurydice was seen yesterday, when the old timbers of the ship were sold at Portsmouth Dockyard by public auction.
 An order from the Admiralty prohibited the remnants of the ship being sold as relics of the Eurydice, so the lots were simply sold as old timber.
 The prices were about the ordinary prices, as the interest in the wreck has by this time altogether subsided.

 ---
+TEXT

+A few relics from the ship were passed to the Princess(?) of Wales and Captain Hare's widow.

+---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0002161/18781026/066/0003

 St. Neots Chronicle and Advertiser